Small claims - Getting ready for court

-If your small claims court case is going to court - whether it's for a settlement conference or a trial - you probably have a lot of questions to ask.
+If your small claims court case is going to court - whether it's for a settlement conference, a trial conference or a trial - you probably have a lot of questions to ask.
 This guide will try to answer some of them.

-You will receive either a notice of settlement conference or a notice of trial in the mail from the court registry.
+For cases started by a notice of claim, you will receive either a notice of settlement conference or a notice of trial in the mail or by email from the court registry.
+The notice will tell you the date, time and method by which you will be attending which will most likely be remotely by way of audioconference or videoconference (using MSTeams).
+The notice will also tell you when and how documents you may be referring to at the conference are to be submitted to the judge and theother parties.
 Most cases will have a settlement conference.
 If your case is a motor vehicle accident case and only liability for property damage is being disputed, you will go directly to trial.
 You will not need to have a settlement conference.

-Questions 1 through 5 of this guide talk about the settlement conference.
+Questions 1, 2 3, 5 and 6 of this guide talk about the settlement conference.
 We will talk about its purpose and what you can do to prepare for it.
 If all goes well, your case will end there, with a settlement.
 If not, there will be a trial, so next we'll talk about what happens at trial and how you can get your case ready.

 - What will happen at the conference?